 A few years ago our smoke alarm inexplicably went off at 3am then 5am revealing that the raging wind, which had possibly triggered the alarm, had turned into a blizzard.

 The Beast from the East gave no such warning this year!
-And given there are only three rows of 4-foot garden fences between us and the Siberian icy blasts from the North Sea, it’s been pretty intense.
+And given there are only three rows of 4-foot garden fences between us and the Siberian icy blasts from the North Sea, the snow has been pretty intense.

 For me there are only 3 things to do when it snows: –